Sleeping BetterSkip to the navigation

 Sleep is important for your physical and emotional health.
 Sleep can help you stay healthy by keeping your immune system strong.
 Getting enough sleep can help your mood and make you feel less stressed.

 But we all have trouble sleeping sometimes.
 This can be for many reasons.
-You may have trouble sleeping because of depression, insomnia, fatigue, or Sjögren's syndrome.
-If you are depressed, feel anxious, or have post-traumatic stress disorder (PTSD), you may have trouble falling or staying asleep.
+You may have trouble sleeping because of depression, insomnia, or fatigue.
+If you feel anxious or have post-traumatic stress disorder (PTSD), you may also have trouble falling or staying asleep.

 Whatever the cause, there are things you can do.

 Your sleeping area and what you do during the day can affect how well you sleep.
 Too much noise, light, or activity in your bedroom can make sleeping harder.
 Creating a quiet, comfortable sleeping area can help.
 Here are some things you can do to sleep better.

 - Use your bedroom only for sleeping and sex.